 An opportunity for change

 This is an exciting opportunity to streamline Australia’s export practices.
-If the trial is successful, it could mean fewer on-farm audits while maintaining confidence that we meet our trading partners requirements.
+Implementation of the model will mean fewer on-farm audits while maintaining confidence that we meet our trading partners requirements.

-We may also be able to implement the changes to other horticultural industries that have appropriate commercial grower supply management systems.
+The department will be looking to expand the model to other suitable horticulture industries that have appropriate commercial grower supplier management systems in place.

 Through the project we will:

 - work with GTA and industry to co-design an industry standard which recognises existing commercial quality systems and new technology